retaildevcrews/helm-validate-devcontainer/README.md

 # Helm Validate - Devcontainer

 This repository contains a development container (devcontainer) to streamline the process of validating and testing Helm charts.
-The devcontainer is pre-configured with essential tools, such as `kube-linter` for linting Kubernetes resources and `helm unittest` for running Helm chart unit tests.
+The devcontainer is pre-configured with essential tools, such as `kube-linter` for linting Kubernetes resources and `helm unittest` for running Helm chart unit tests, and `kubeconform` for validating Kubernetes resources.

 ## Table of Contents